Urinary tract infections (UTIs) are often treated with antibiotics — but are there other alternatives?

 Some herbal remedies include

-Oregano oil benefits may be superior to prescription antibiotics because oregano doesn’t cause antibiotic resistance and it has no harmful side effects.
+- Oregano oil: Nature’s antibiotic.
+Use under care of healthcare practitioner.
+According to Dr. Axe, ‘oregano oil benefits may be superior to prescription antibiotics because oregano doesn’t cause antibiotic resistance and it has no harmful side effects.’

 Sometimes medical intervention may be necessary.

 See a medical professional about your UTI if:

 - Continue to experience symptoms for more than 72 hours

 - Experiencing chills, nausea, fever, lower-back pain, or vomiting